simonmichael/hledger/doc/SPEC-lots.md

   that the output round-trips correctly (preserving the capital gain that would otherwise be lost if the dispose portion were hidden).
 Other transactions still display in their mostly-original form.

-## When might cost basis differ from the transacted cost ?

-In many real-world scenarios, a lot's cost basis (the value recorded for tax purposes) can differ from the price actually paid to acquire it.
-These may include:

-- **Gifts** — the recipient inherits the donor's original cost basis (carryover basis), not the fair market value at the time of the gift.
-- **Inheritance** — inherited assets get a "stepped-up" basis to fair market value at the date of death.
-- **Employee stock options (NSOs)** — the bargain element (FMV minus exercise price) is taxed as ordinary income, and cost basis becomes the FMV at exercise, not the price paid.
-- **Incentive stock options (ISOs)** — cost basis is the exercise price for regular tax, but FMV at exercise for AMT, so the same lot can have two different bases depending on tax context.
-- **RSUs** — cost basis is FMV at vesting; the recipient paid nothing.
-- **ESPPs** — shares bought at a discount; basis treatment depends on qualifying vs disqualifying disposition.
-- **Wash sales** — disallowed loss from a prior sale is added to the cost basis of the replacement shares.
-- **Corporate actions** — spin-offs, mergers, and stock splits cause cost basis to be allocated or adjusted in ways unrelated to any payment.

 ## Examples